 My name is Ethan, I’m 25.
 Im from new Sharon IA, but currently live in North Liberty.
 I’m a graphic designer and currently working on two different farms.
 I’m very outdoorsy so I’m really into camping, hiking, and kayaking.
 You can find me skateboarding in the summer and snowboarding in the winter.
 My favorite thing is hang with friends and enjoying an ice cold beer.
 My future goal is to take my design skills on the road.
 I wanna explore the country and do van life for a while with my dog.

 Breakfast & Nubby

-The pigs will allow the public to meet what they eat and hopefully educate people, in a state where there are more pigs than people, the environmental and health impacts of eating meat.
+The pigs will also allow the public to meet what they eat and hopefully educate people, in a state where there are more pigs than people, of the environmental and health impacts of eating meat.
 They will show you how smart they truly are and will roll over for belly rubs for everyone!

 Nina is the farm dog!
 She is 9 years old but still as spry as a puppy.
 Nina is a pit bull and was adopted from the Cedar Rapids Animal Shelter in 2013.
 Her job on the farm is to chase rabbits and greet people who come get their veg from the farm.
 She enjoys air-conditioning and long naps on comfy couches or beds.

 Meeko (left), Roger (middle), and Miso (right) are the farm cats!

 Meeko came to us from Kami, our employee, who lives in an apartment.
 She was cooped up and sad, so what better life than on a farm?!